Life is full of unbelievable opportunities. Today, you can, as James Altucher says, “Choose Yourself.”

 It doesn’t matter if you’re young or old.
 There are fewer roadblocks to success and personal improvement than ever before.

 Back in the good old days, high achievers, like you, had to (gasp) go to the library to get how-to books.
 Yes, you had to sometimes leave the house in order to get an education.

 Here’s an extreme example of an extremely successful person who chose themselves long before the idea became a buzzword.

 In April 1952, a young Warren Buffett discovered that legendary investor, Benjamin Graham, was on the board of GEICO insurance.
 One Saturday morning, Buffett took a train from New York City to Washington, D.C., where he knocked on the door of GEICO’s headquarters until a janitor admitted him.
 Once inside, Buffett spent several hours with the V.P. of the company discussing the insurance business.
 This relationship has lasted for decades, and has helped make Buffett a very rich man.

 But today we can sit at home and watch TED talks, read free how-to-get-rich articles from gurus like Mark Ford, and watch valuable wealth-building webinars from experts like Garrett Gunderson — all without leaving the house, or even putting on pants.

-I’m reminded of this every summer when I travel to Trakai, Lithuania, to teach at the BlackSmith Liberty and Entrepreneurship Camp.
-That’s where I am today, wrapping the final day of our 7th annual event.
+I was reminded of this every summer when I traveled to Trakai, Lithuania, to teach at the BlackSmith Liberty and Entrepreneurship Camp.

 (It’s held in Trakai because one of Simon’s Lithuanian friends offered to make the arrangements, and we’ve liked the location enough to stick with it all these years.)